maddingo/killercoda-scenarios/aib-api-mgmt/02-generate-code/03_analyze_pom.md

 * generator: `java`
 * library: `native`, i.e. no spring, just plan Java and Jackson

-The plugin create a lot of files.
+The plugin creates a lot of files.
 Try it by removing all config options after `inputSpec` and run `mvn clean compile`{{execute}}

 If you want to play with the configuration parameters, have a look at the Documentation: